eduardocunha11/BoaPrograms/README.md

 Pan et al. [1] identified 27 bug fix patterns through manual inspection of the bug fix change history of seven open source Java projects.
 They found that the most common categories of bug-fix patterns are: Method Call and IF-related.

 We released our Boa programs designed to detect common bug-fixing patterns in the history information of the project.
-We created Boa programs for the five Bug-Fixing patterns listed below (for detailed information, please refer to Pan et al. paper [1]):
+We created Boa programs for the five Bug-Fixing patterns listed below (for more information, please refer to Pan et al. work [1]):

 # Common Bug-Fixing Patterns